The difference we want to make

 Key innovative elements include:

 - Using the diversity of existing Networks of Knowledge on Biodiversity in Europe as key resource for answering policy-related questions

 - Taking synthesis serious be drawing from a collection of established synthesis methods available from social and natural sciences

 - Address different kinds of knowledge holders and make use of different forms of knowledge as needed

 - Base the work on a coherent ethical infrastructure that tries to balance interests in transparency, inclusiveness and interests of those involved as far as possible (>> Our ethical framework)

-With these elements, EKLIPSE aims to ensure that everyone involved makes a “profit” – from the high-quality outputs with high relevance, and/ or the experience involved experts in the processes gain from their engagement.
+With these elements, EKLIPSE aims to ensure that everyone involved makes a “profit” – from our high-quality outputs with high relevance, and/ or the experience experts gain from their involvement in EKLIPSE processes.